marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.md

 we can Create new tasks using `node invoke.js`, and Query all tasks `node query.js`.

 Near the end of Part 1 we added **TASK3 - Grab some lunch**.
 Since it's been a few hours and our lunch break is over we should mark **TASK3** as finished.
-But we don?t have the functionality to complete any tasks yet.
+But we don't have the functionality to complete any tasks yet.
 In this tutorial we?ll add the ability to
 **finish a task**.

 ## Adding new functionality to the Chaincode